stackitcloud/stackit-cli/docs/stackit_config_profile_create.md

 The profile name can be provided via the STACKIT_CLI_PROFILE environment variable or as an argument in this command.
 The environment variable takes precedence over the argument.
 If you do not want to set the profile as active, use the --no-set flag.
-If you want to create the profile from the default profile instead of the current one, use the --default flag.
+If you want to create the new profile with the initial default configurations, use the --empty flag.

 ```
 stackit config profile create PROFILE [flags]